 WARNING!
 Do not cultivate in areas contaminated by hazardous substances (heavy metals, agrochemicals and other industrial waste).
 Avoid any risk of soil, air or water pollution.
-Evaluate the impact of past land use on the chosen cultivation site (previous plantations and possible applications of phytosanitary products in particular) [1].
+Evaluate the impact of past land use on the chosen cultivation site (previous plantations and, in particular, any possible applications of phytosanitary products) [1].